Harmony of Saints and Sounds: Assisi, Coltrane, and the Cosmic Force

 Coltrane’s dedication to this mission to spread goodness and love was not without risk, as it challenged conventions and norms.

-Perhaps writer Mark Popova said it best, “To create anything of beauty, daring, and substance that makes the world see itself afresh — be it a revolutionary law of planetary motion or the Starry Night — is the work of lonely persistence against the tides of convention and conformity, often at the cost of the visionary’s aching ostracism from the status quo.”[2]
+Perhaps writer Maria Popova said it best, “To create anything of beauty, daring, and substance that makes the world see itself afresh — be it a revolutionary law of planetary motion or the Starry Night — is the work of lonely persistence against the tides of convention and conformity, often at the cost of the visionary’s aching ostracism from the status quo.”[2]

 Cosmic Force